 Good morning, Historic Triangle!

-There's a lot going on this week - as usual - but The Triangle is breaking down the top local, state and national stories into a quick 5-minute read.
+Other than that, there's quite a lot going on, but The Triangle's News in 5 is breaking down the top local, statewide and national stories into a quick, 5-minute read.

 Let's get started.